Declaration of loyalty naturalization

 1. What is a declaration of loyalty?

-Anyone wishing to acquire German citizenship must, as part of the naturalization process and before receiving their naturalization certificate , make a written declaration of allegiance to the free, democratic basic order of the Federal Republic of Germany ( Section 10, Paragraph 1, Sentence 1, No. StAG ).
+Anyone wishing to acquire German citizenship must, as part of the naturalization process and before receiving their naturalization certificate , declare in writing their commitment to the free, democratic basic order of the Federal Republic of Germany ( Section 10, Paragraph 1, Sentence 1, No. StAG ).
 This written declaration is known as a declaration of loyalty and is a mandatory and indispensable part of the entire naturalization process.
 With this declaration, the applicant expresses their commitment to the fundamental principles and constitutional values of the German state.
 These include, in particular, respect for human dignity, commitment to democracy, and recognition of the principles of the rule of law.
 This declaration is an expression of inner consent to the constitutional order.

 2.2 Germany’s special historical responsibility

 In addition, applicants for naturalization are required to make an explicit commitment to Germany's special historical responsibility .
-This requires a clear and conscious agreement with fundamental principles that have grown out of German history.
-Applicants for German citizenship must declare that they affirm the protection of Jewish life in Germany, support the reappraisal of the National Socialist past, and fully recognize the prohibition of wars of aggression.
+This requires a clear and conscious commitment to fundamental principles that have grown out of German history.
+Applicants for German citizenship must declare that they affirm the protection of Jewish life in Germany, support the reappraisal of the National Socialist past, and unconditionally recognize the prohibition of wars of aggression.

 2.3 Rejection of extremist endeavors